GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S2E3 - Skills for Trainers.md

 ---

-> ## Challenge 1 - Recall concrete examples of past trainings and list your thoughts
+> ## Challenge: Recall concrete examples of past trainings and list your thoughts
 >
 > ![](../fig/Table.png)
 {: .challenge}